-Since the last newsletter, Oregon went from under 80% of the annual snowpack to 116% percent, the Sierra Nevadas was walloped with snowfall was better measured in feet than in inches, and the Midwest was engulfed in the grip of the polar vortex that brought with it historical lows in temperature.
+Since the last market report, Oregon went from under 80% of the annual snowpack to 116% percent, the Sierra Nevadas was walloped with snowfall was better measured in feet than in inches, and the Midwest was engulfed in the grip of the polar vortex that brought with it historical lows in temperature.
 This type of weather always affects our markets in a very understandable way.
 No one can form foundations over snow, you don’t want to frame a house in sub-zero temperatures, and the best work you can complete is indoors.

 The Effects of the Government Shutdown

 Recent housing numbers, as well as the general economy, have not been as rosy as we had hoped they would be.
 However, there is some indication that the numbers can not be given the same value as we generally would due to the longest government shutdown the US has ever experienced.
 First, government shutdowns influence economic activity.
 Second, no housing or economic numbers can be compiled by the government if there are no government workers to compile them.
 The result has been a lag in housing and construction numbers and a ton of speculation as to what they were when they were unavailable.
 New numbers are coming out now and paint a different picture.
 In very general terms, it looks like the slowdown in construction at the end of 2018 was very real and that there was a slowdown in the increase of housing prices, sales and starts.
 The slow down was attributed to higher mortgage rates, high structural building material prices, and limited availability of land and labor.
 All these issues led to housing affordability issues which dragged the market down.

 Producers Await an Expected Rush to Buy